2026 Nissan LEAF Exterior Colors & Dimensions

 The new 2026 Nissan LEAF can seat up to five passengers, with redesigned seats to increase second-row knee room and a slimmer center console to create an airy cabin.

-Lower-level trims get standard dual 12.3" widescreen displays, and upper-level trims with 14.3" screens.
+Lower-level trims get standard dual 12.3" widescreen displays, and upper-level trims get 14.3" screens.
 Apple CarPlay and wireless Android Auto are standard across the lineup.
-The 2026 LEAF models get new cabin styling similar to the 2025 Murano, with horizontal lines, fewer hard plastics, and more soft-wrapped surfaces.
+The 2026 LEAF models get new cabin styling similar to the

-It also offers several available interior features, including:
+There are several available interior features, including:

 - A segment-first dimming panoramic roof (Platinum+ standard)